infinum/frontend-handbook/Angular/Angular guidelines and best practices/Formatting, naming and best practices.md

 Using `ngOnInit` works and we get no exception (with the assumption that a valid `Date` object is passed down to our component via `birthDate` input).

 We still have one problem with this solution.
-If input binding changes, `isLegalAge` will not be re-assigned.
+If input binding changes again (after the initial change), `isLegalAge` will not be re-assigned.
 To solve this we simply switch to using `ngOnChanges`:

 ```typescript
 // good